Click Stamp Tool to add stamp annotations to documents:

 •Click Add New to create a new stamp collection.

 Please note the following:

-•Images are usually in raster format and will pixellate with high levels of zoom.
-Therefore it is advisable to create stamps from presized images.
-Note that vector-based images do not experience this issue.
+•Images are usually in raster format and will pixellate if zoomed to a high degree.
+Therefore it is advisable to create stamps from pre-sized images.
+(Vector-based images do not experience this issue).

 •If a transparent background is desired for stamps then a suitable image format must be used.
 The formats *.gif and *.png support transparency but *.jpg and *.pdf do not.
 N.b.
-Microsoft Paint does not handle *.png transparency well, but most modern graphics programs are compatible with *.png transparency.
-GIMP is one such program, and a free download of GIMP is available here.
+Microsoft Paint does not handle *.png transparency well, but most modern graphics programs, such as GIMP, are compatible with *.png transparency.
+A free GIMP download is available here.

-•PDF files that contain transparent images/objects without backgrounds (such as scanned signatures) can also be used to create transparent stamps.
-Empty space on the page will be ignored in these cases.
+•PDF files that contain transparent images/objects without backgrounds (such as scanned signatures) can also be used to create transparent stamps - empty space on the page will be ignored.

 If PDF-XChange Editor Plus has been purchased, then the additional features below are also available: